 Some recipes call for adding an egg but unless you prefer a chewier, “cakier” texture, avoid it.
 (If you do prefer that, use this recipe and beat an egg into the batter).
 But we’re omitting the egg because what we’re aiming for is crispy perfection.

 Another key is the thickness of the batter: Some argue that the batter should be so thin that it’s almost translucent; that you can see the fish through it.
 Others argue the thicker the better.
-I like a happy medium.
-Feel free to experiment and see what you prefer.
+We like a happy medium.
+This fish and chips recipe is a guide; feel free to experiment and see what you prefer.

-This batter is not only perfect for your fish, you can also use it to make fried onions rings, calamari and shrimp.
+This batter is not only perfect for your fish, you can also use it to make the most amazing fried onions rings, calamari and shrimp.
 Feel free to throw in some other things and see what yummy battered-and-fried creations you come up with!

 Well, the jury is still out for me on that one.
-But my husband’s vote for the best fish & chips goes to Liverpool.
+But my husband’s vote for the best fish and chips goes to Liverpool.
 Todd lived in Liverpool for a while and is admittedly biased, but I agree that they make some pretty excellent fish & chips.
-The particular place Todd’s referring to as his favorite closed down since our visit last year.
-That’s usually not a good sign.
-But whatever their reason for closing down, they did make some particularly good fish & chips.
+The particular place Todd’s referring to as his favorite is now sadly closed down so he’s on the hunt for a new favorite.

 But aside from Todd’s vote for best fish & chips, Liverpool is a great city.
-We’re pretty obsessed with the Beatles and especially love walking around the Albert Docks at dusk.
+We especially love walking around the Albert Docks at dusk.
+And of course we absolutely love The Beatles.
 (By the way, growing up in Liverpool Paul McCartney was a huge fan of fish & chips.
 Well, that is until he became a vegetarian.
 But that’s another story.)
 Another nostalgic Liverpool pastime was our family tradition of eating at the Harry Ramsden restaurant each time we visited the city.
 I’m not sure we ever had fish & chips there, but Ramsden’s restaurant (their West Yorkshire location) earned the Guinness Book of Records title for having served 10,000 portions of fish & chips in a single day!

 And food and the Beatles aside, the Scousers are some of the most down-to-earth and best-humored people you’ll find.